salamander2/RaspberryPi/programs/LCD/README.md

 sudo apt-get install i2c-tools sudo apt-get install python-smbus
 ```

-4. Finally ...

-`sudo adduser pi i2c`
-`sudo shutdown -r now`
+4. Finally ...  `sudo adduser pi i2c`  and `sudo shutdown -r now`

-plug in the i2c hardware
+5. plug in the i2c hardware

-`sudo i2cdetect -y 1`
+6. test it with the following command: `sudo i2cdetect -y 1`
+You should see something like this which tells you the address of your i2c hardware.

 ```
-You should see ____ which tells you the address of your i2c hardware.
      0  1  2  3  4  5  6  7  8  9  a  b  c  d  e  f
 00:          -- -- -- -- -- -- -- -- -- -- -- -- --
 10: -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --